 - Core Curriculum Transfer Guides – for coursework completed at Austin Community College and other Texas community colleges.

 Study Abroad Petitions

 It is strongly recommended that you petition the Education Abroad course(s) for evaluation by both UGS and the International Office well before you register.
 Please check the My Credit Abroad website to see if any courses have already been pre-approved from a particular foreign institution:

 It is your responsibility to have your course(s) evaluated by Education Abroad before going abroad, during your program, or as soon as possible upon your return.
 This is essential to ensure that the course is added to your record.
 UGS cannot perform an override to have an approved course count until it appears with a course abbreviation and course number on your academic record.

 In reviewing petitions for returning students who attended the University prior to the adoption of the current Core Curriculum, the Core Curriculum Petitions Committee considers which courses on the student’s record might have been used for a previous similarly-related requirement.
-If courses taken in the past reasonably align with current Core Curriculum requirements, it may be possible to petition them for Core Curriculum requirements.
+If courses taken in the past reasonably align with current Core Curriculum requirements, it may be possible to petition them for core component area requirements.
 View a printable copy of approximate mapping of previous UT general education requirements to current Core Curriculum requirements.

 Because each student’s situation is unique, we will work with students and advisors on a case by case basis if there are questions about how past credit counts in the degree audit and what courses or Core Curriculum requirements may need to be petitioned for credit.
 Please email us with questions.